patrickbucher/learning-rust/diary.md

 The examples can be done with a hash table, a queue, and a set; so I don't need to recap smart pointers for now.

+In the evening, I implemented a proper example for a hash table and the breadth-first search from chapter 6.

 # Day 105 (2024-07-07)

 I used Clippy to improve the code for my _Grokkig Algorithms_ examples.
 I should